Pranav-AJ/Ex-05-WebTech-ServerSide-Processing/README.md

 # DESIGN STEPS:

 ## Step 1:
+Design your website for any mathematical calculation using wireframe work.
 ## Step 2:
+Use HTML and CSS to execute the wireframe work.
 ## Step 3:
+Use views.py to execute the coding in serverside.
 ## Step 4:
+Mention the path of the website in urls.py.
 ## Step 5:
+Give the urls in urls.py
+## Step 6:
+Publish the website in the given URL
 # PROGRAM:
 ``` html
 index.html